 5) Overall Liaison to Evidence Action’s Operations, Finance, and Administration Function: Serve as primary Beta liaison to the organization’s operations, finance, and administration function to ensure the function understands Beta’s programmatic needs and perspectives; to provide Beta input on organizational policies, processes, and systems; and to ensure that Beta understands operations, finance, and administration organization-wide needs and requirements.

-Because the Senior Finance & Operations Manager role is primarily in support of Beta programmatic activities in developing countries, the Manager will be expected to travel to program locations (primarily in Africa and Asia) for up to 10% of their time.
-Such travel will enhance the Manager’s understanding of programmatic needs and to more effectively thread the needle with organizational policies, processes, and systems related to operations, finance, and administration.
+Because the Associate Director / Senior Manager, Finance and Operations role is primarily in support of Beta programmatic activities in developing countries, they will be expected to travel to program locations (primarily in Africa and Asia) for up to 10% of their time.
+Such travel will enhance their understanding of programmatic needs and to more effectively thread the needle with organizational policies, processes, and systems related to operations, finance, and administration.

 Since Beta is, in essence, a “start-up within a start-up,” we expect a high degree of self-motivation in shaping the role and a sense of responsibility for contributing to other workstreams when needed, even if not outlined explicitly in this role description.